 Be it Muslim or Christian, Shambalah Buddhist or Hindu, most of us, minus an occasional psychopath, aspire to teach our kids to be kind to one another (arguably, the most important lesson in socialization).

-Teaching kindness is learning to treat each other as we would have others’ treat us.
+Teaching kindness is learning to treat each other as we would have others treat us.
 To be patient in Starbucks line-ups.
 To not cut lines.
 To not shoot someone in the car next to us because they cut us off.
-We teach our kids to understand their siblings’ perspective, even if they’re frustrating them.
+We teach our kids to understand their siblings’ perspectives, even if they’re frustrating them.
 We teach them how to speak, how to argue respectfully, we teach them to listen and not to interrupt.
 We teach them they should be listened to; they have something to say too.

 This is socialization.

 Attending youth groups and religious observances, sports activities, art and music lessons, birthday parties and Christmas socials, summer camps and family BBQs, and visits at the lake with friends, and vacations and trips around the world—these are social opportunities.
 Our homeschooled kids get plenty of ’em.
 In fact, they get more because they usually have more time in the day to attend them.

 That schooled six hours a day, five days a week, nine months a year, class of twenty-five?
 There’s no magic sauce in teaching kids socialization there.

 Learning to be productive citizens of their society, charitable and community-focussed, we help to tailor an education that enables our children to be who they were meant to become and contribute meaningfully.Teresa Wiedrick, author of Homeschool Mama Self-Care: Nurturing the Nurturer

 By far, the most difficult aspect of socialization is teaching our children, not by the words we use, the consequences we respond with when we’re trying to teach them to do things differently, or deciding how to help them learn kindness, but rather recognizing that they’re not taught by our words, but lessons and attitudes caught by our lives.